 Using this cardiovascular network for wiring access to neurons may not be that inconceivable.
-The diameter of the finest capillaries are roughly 10µm, whereas carbon nanotubes, an extremely strong structure that could carry signals from nearby neurons, can be roughly 10,000x narrower, meaning that as long as these do not block blood flow, there could be ample room.
-We could imagine a self-constructing and self-healing network, with nodes situated inside larger vessels, with the ability to aggregate, amplify or digitize signals, and with the ability to both grow, or harmlessly breakdown nanotube branches into stable and flexible structures using nothing but insignificantly small amounts of carbon and energy from the bloodstream.
+The diameter of the finest capillaries are roughly 10µm, whereas carbon nanotubes, an extremely strong structure that could carry signals from nearby neurons, can be roughly 10,000x narrower, meaning that as long as these do not block blood flow, there could be ample room to have these structures co-exist in our capillaries.
+We could imagine a self-constructing and self-healing network, with nodes inside the larger vessels that have the ability to aggregate, amplify or digitize signals, and with the ability to both grow, or harmlessly breakdown flexible nanotube branch structures using nothing but insignificantly small amounts of carbon and energy from the bloodstream.
 And of utmost importance, they would need to ensure healthy operation of the cardiovascular system, or even maintain it at a state healthier than without the presence of these networks.

 A company called Synchron is already going into clinical trials for a device they have developed that can be less-invasively delivered through a vein via a catheter, and is designed to self-expand into one of the larger blood vessels where it can take measurements of nearby neurons.

-Another approach for brain interfaces to avoid the complexity of wiring could be to use some type of transducer, that can be more easily placed in the proximity of a neuron, and then convert the neuron’s weak signal into another medium that can more easily be transmitted to and from a device outside the brain.
+Another approach for brain interfaces to avoid the complexity or invasiveness of wiring could be to use some type of transducer, that can be more easily placed in the proximity of a neuron, that can convert the neuron’s weak signal into another medium that can more easily be transmitted to and from a device outside the brain.
 Let’s entertain some of the options…

 Why not really small Bluetooth chips?

-Let’s imagine millions of nano-scale chips, each able to wirelessly communicate.
+Let’s imagine millions of nano-scale chips, each able to wirelessly communicate, as in the Nexus series.
 We already know a lot about protocols for addressing billions of nodes, mesh networking and techniques to share the EM spectrum.
 And it turns out that the most interesting neurons to interface with for higher level thought processes would likely be in the outer layers of the brain, closer to the surface, which should hopefully help with the signal.